google/sentencepiece/doc/piece_constraints.md

 ---

 ## Pre-tokenization Delimiter
-The `pretokenization_delimiter` flag (available only in `unigram` mode) allows you to enforce hard boundaries based on external pre-tokenization (e.g., word segmenters like MeCab, Jieba, or SpaCy) without requiring that pre-tokenization tool at inference time.
+The `pretokenization_delimiter` flag (available only in `unigram` mode) is the most general way to introduce arbitrary segmentation boundaries or control constraints into a SentencePiece model.
+It allows you to enforce hard boundaries based on external pre-tokenization (e.g., word segmenters like MeCab, syntax parsers, or custom rules) without requiring those tools at inference time.

 #### How it Works